bxparks/AceSegment/README.md

 * `Hardware`: A class that hold hardware dependent methods (such as `digitalWrite()`).
-* `DimmingDigit`: A class that represents one digit of the 7-segment display and its brightness.
+* `DimmablePattern`: A class that represents one digit of the 7-segment display and its brightness.
 An array of these will be created, one for each digit.
-* `Driver`: A class that knows how to display bit patterns of a `DimmingDigit` to the seven segment leds.
+* `Driver`: A class that knows how to display bit patterns of a `DimmablePattern` to the seven segment leds.
 Different subclasses implement different types of wiring, but the user does not need to aware of the various subclasses.
 That complexity is managed by the `DriverBuilder` class.
 * `DriverBuilder`: A class that knows how to select and configure the appropriate subclass of `Driver`.
-* `StyledDigit`: A class that represents one digit which can have certain style attributes (e.g. blinking, or pulsing).
-A `StyledDigit` is converted into a `DimmingDigit`.
+* `StyledPattern`: A class that represents the bit patterns digit which can have certain style attributes (e.g. blinking, or pulsing).
+A `StyledPattern` is converted into a `DimmablePattern` by the `Renderer`.
-* `Renderer`: A class that knows how to convert a `StyledDigit` into the `DimmingDigit` that a `Driver` knows how to diplay.
-A `Renderer` also knows how to modulate the brightness of a `DimmingDigit` to achieve the style indicated by `StyledDigit`.
+* `Renderer`: A class that knows how to convert a `StyledPattern` into the `DimmablePattern` that a `Driver` knows how to diplay.
+A `Renderer` also knows how to modulate the brightness of a `DimmablePattern` to achieve the style indicated by `StyledPattern`.
 * `HexWriter`: A class that print a hexadecimal numeral (0-F) to a bit pattern used by the `Renderer` class.
 Three additional characters are supported:
   `kSpace`, `kMinus` and `kPeriod`.
 (Note that decimal numerals are a subset of